Hodgkin Lymphoma: Frequently Asked Questions

 A: An excisional biopsy is when a surgeon takes out a whole lymph node to be checked for cancer.
 An incisional biopsy is when the surgeon takes out only part of the tumor.

-A: These are some of the most common symptoms of lymphomas:
+A: Some of the most common symptoms of Hodgkin lymphoma include:

 Q: Can Hodgkin disease be cured?

-A: Many people with Hodgkin disease can be cured.
+A: Many people with Hodgkin lymphoma can be cured.
 If the disease is found in the early stages, it can almost always be cured.
-In later stages, Hodgkin disease is still curable in the majority of cases.
+In later stages, most cases of Hodgkin lymphoma can still be cured.

 Q: How is Hodgkin